The Missing Cross to Purity

 has buried the witness of God in many, and made open rents,

-(which may break also into other ages against truth, and them that live in it),
+(which may break also into other ages against truth, and those who live in it),

-which in time will wither and fade away, as grass upon the house top,
+which in time will wither and fade away, like grass upon the house top,

 and their arrows will turn into their own bowels,